MicrosoftDocs/terminal/TerminalDocs/customize-settings/themes.md

 ]
 ```

-For some example themes, take a head over to the [Themes Gallery](/custom-terminal-gallery/theme-gallery.md).
+For some example themes, take a look at the [Themes gallery](/custom-terminal-gallery/theme-gallery.md).

 Each theme in the `themes` list is comprised of a collection of property objects, that specify the properties of individual elements of the application.
 For example, the default `"dark"` theme is the following: